conorh-devops/Ponyos-Watercolour-Art-Classes/README.md

 The Scrum Master role rotates each week, the schedule is available on the on the process section.

-Poker Planner will be used for task management and planning.
+Standup Alice will be used for task management and planning.

 Each member of the team will work approximitely 3 hours per week, unless they are on vacation.